viridia/klendathu-v1/DesignNotes.md

-Hot loading?
 New React Router?
 Check out Strider?
-(Means we'd have to write some tests) TypeScript?
+TypeScript on the server?
+(Need to read the docs.)

 * Convert user references to usernames.
 * Per-user project settings